Unschoolers/Calcul8/docs/refactorplan.md

 The Android/TWA release flow is still too tied to repo-local files:

 - `twa-manifest.json` still points Bubblewrap at `whatfees-upload.jks`
-- generated artifacts are still tracked in git: `app-release-signed.apk.idsig`, `tmp-index-render.js`, `tmp-test.png`
+- generated artifacts are still tracked in git: `app-release-signed.apk.idsig`, `tmp-index-render.js`, and other release/build leftovers in the working tree
-- release/signing outputs still live in the normal working tree
+- release/signing outputs still live in the normal repository tree

 Even when secrets are not committed, this keeps release hygiene fragile and makes accidental disclosure more likely.